 In the Wix vs. Shopify ecommerce competition, Wix has a slighter edge over Shopify when it comes to marketing tools and features.
 The reason is that Wix provides a better holistic marketing tool known as Wix Ascend, while Shopify relies on added apps and tools for marketing in many cases.
 But without an Ascend subscription, your access to free marketing tools may be limited as well.

 You can start building your Wix store here.

 Shopify has a massive App Store with a current total of 1,426 different apps, including 775 free apps and 651 paid ones.
 The apps can be sorted into categories, including marketing, site design, finances, reporting, sales and conversion, backend support, finding items, orders and shipping, productivity, places to sell, inventory management, trust and security, and more.

 You can also find suitable apps for your needs among the recent top picks, the most popular trending picks, Shopify or third-party apps, and the different collections available on the Shopify App Store.

-The Wix App Market also includes some very useful ecommerce apps which can help your marketing, sales, website design, services, and more.
+The Wix App Market also includes some beneficial ecommerce apps which can help your marketing, sales, website design, services, and more.
 One of the best apps for improving and managing your online store on Wix is the Online Store app by Ecwid.

 Wix vs. Shopify – App Stores: The Verdict

-The Shopify App Store is a much better option when it comes to apps than the Wix App Market because it has a massive range of over 1,420 apps that are ecommerce oriented.
+The Shopify App Store is a much better option for apps than the Wix App Market because it has a massive range of over 1,420 apps that are ecommerce oriented.

 Wix has fewer ecommerce apps, but they are still sufficient for smaller-scale online stores.